alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-16-from-unity-to-godot-where-are-my-game-objects-and-components.md

 ![](/media/wp-content/2022/07/base-scene.png)

-A New Inherited Scene can be created with the “CollectableItemTile” Scene as the parent:
+A New Inherited Scene can be created with the "CollectableItemTile" Scene as the parent:

 ![](/media/wp-content/2022/07/new-inherited-scene.png)

-All of the parent’s Scene nodes are inherited, and we can also click to go to the parent Scene:
+All of the parent's Scene nodes are inherited, and we can also click to go to the parent Scene:

 ![](/media/wp-content/2022/07/01-nested-scene.png)